joaoaraujo1/ML-BCI-dryEEG/README.md

 ## What data?
 Time-series plot and basic channel correlations ##
-Let's plot the 5-channel data of an entire UP and DOWN trial (with a bandpass filter of 1-80Hz and a notch filter at 50Hz to remove powerline noise), both of the same length to get an idea of the data we are working with:
+Let's plot the 5-channel data of an entire UP and DOWN trial (with a 4th order Butterworth bandpass filter of 1-80Hz and a notch filter at 50Hz to remove powerline noise), both of the same length to get an idea of the data we are working with:
 ![raw](https://user-images.githubusercontent.com/40466329/51772189-4b082200-20e3-11e9-827d-ba437542294a.jpg)

 By eye inspection, both trials look somewhat similar and the data is quite noisy.
 From this sample, Channel 3 appears to show the biggest waveform differences across trial types.
 Keep in mind that we need to make sure that such differences are generalized for the whole training dataset before choosing features based on this information.
 So now, with all the data, let's check the cross-correlation (Pearson's rho) of the channel signal and see if we get any interesting differences on these correlations across UP and DOWN trials: